papyrus-mc/papyruscs/readme.md

 								  Currently, only players on the Overworld are supported
                                   Note: Not compatible with 'use_leaflet_legacy'

+  --render_map                    (Default: true) Renders the map.
+This is the main feature of this program.
+                                  Only disable this in special circumstances, such as if you want to quickly update player markers without updating the map.

   --help                          Display this help screen.

   --version                       Display version information.